easydatapy/easydata/docs/index.rst

 python dictionary with option to even combine different types of sources in order to transform to dictionary.

-It uses component based mapping at the hearth and it's concept is similar to django models.
+It uses component based mapping at the hearth and it's concept is similar to ORM-like models.

 **The benefits of using EasyData are:**